ReCreaZZZ/recreazzz-site/_pages/collaborate-en.md

 menuAgenda: Agenda
 menuBlog: Blog

-headerPhrase: "Be a sponsor Be a member Be brave"
+headerPhrase: "Become a sponsor * Be a member * Just drop by"

 ourSpaceTitle: "Our Space"
 ourSpaceSubTitle1: "Textile"